Mesothelioma Compensation Claims and Legal Causation

 At the heart of the debate is the lack of hard scientific evidence on how mesothelioma arises.
 While it is thought that the risk of mesothelioma increases in line with the quantity of asbestos fibres that are inhaled, doctors agree that inhalation of even a small number of asbestos particles can result in a mesothelioma.

-A recent article in the Personal Injury Law Journal has highlighted these interesting legal issues and we thought that our clients, particularly those in Devon, Somerset and the West Country, would benefit from a summary of the current legal position.
+A recent article in the Personal Injury Law Journal has highlighted these interesting legal issues and we thought that our clients would benefit from a summary of the current legal position.

 The courts recognise this difficulty and have confirmed that causation will be established where it is likely that the breach of duty has led to a ‘material increase’ in the risk of developing mesothelioma.